UPowr/terraform-aws-cloudtrail-notification/README.md

 - [SNS](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html) subscription topic responsible to send the custom notification.

 ## Triggers
-* The Lambda function is triggered on a SNS event.
+* The Lambda function is triggered on a EventBridge event.
 * You need to provide the SNS topic.